 Check your printed timetable - accessible services are shown with an access symbol on the front of the timetable booklet or next to the relevant service.
 They can be indicated by the letter ‘W’ (wheelchair) or ‘LF’ (low-floor).

 On website timetables, accessible services are indicted by the access symbol above the time of the service.

 Bus companies will try to schedule a low-floor bus for you, provided adequate notice is given.
 It is best to contact the company the day before you travel.
-See useful contacts.
+See Operator contacts.